moraell/KinectMocap4Blender/README.md

 A Kinect motion capture plugin for Blender

 ## Presentation
 This Blender add-on allows you to capture live movement for a human-like model in Blender, using a Microsoft Kinect V2 sensor.
-Although not precise, the result makes a good working base to reproduce real life movement after refining it manually.
-It is a cheap solution for homemade motion capture.
+It is a cheap solution for homemade motion capture, and quite efficient for a free tool.

 The target model must be in a standing rest pose.